nrfconnect/sdk-nrf/samples/crypto/rng/README.rst

    :local:
    :depth: 2

+The RNG sample shows how to produce random numbers.

 Overview
 ********

-The RNG sample shows how to produce random numbers.

-The sample produces random values of 100-byte length:
+The sample produces random numbers of 100-byte length.

+1. First, the sample initializes the Platform Security Architecture (PSA) API.

 #.
-The Platform Security Architecture (PSA) API is initialized.
-   #.
-Five 100-byte random values are produced.
+Then, it generates five 100-byte random numbers.

 Requirements
 ************